fouge/fouge.github.io/_posts/2020-04-13-project-management-notion.md

 I created a template to fill the new quotation with my info (logo, address, conditions, phase set to "Quotation").
 Then, to quickly edit the quotation, I can choose the customer in the list and the address will be automatically updated.
 Similarly, I have to add tasks taken directly for my tasks and the time planned, time spent as well as the price are all updated whenever a change occurs.
 The biggest task here will be to write a description for the customer to understand everything included in that quotation.
 I also have free space under the quotation if more information has to be added.

 The document can have several phases: "Quotation", "Approved" (project in the making), "Rejected" (you guessed it), "Invoiced" (Waiting for them to pay), "Paid" (🙏).
 For the invoice to be generated, I change the "Phase" from "Approved" to "Invoiced".
 If the tasks have been correctly modified along the way with the time spent, the price will be reflected in the invoice.
 I then export the page as a PDF and it's ready to be sent to my customer.
-If you want the customer to access the quotation and tasks, you can also share the page with that customer's Notion account.
+If you want the customer to access the quotation and tasks, you could also share the page with that customer's Notion account (hopefully your customer has an account 😉).

 ### Financial reports